-If you received a CCC loan in 2010, your farm losses may be reduced or eliminated.
-See page F-7 for more details.
+If you received a CCC loan in 2011, your farm losses may be reduced or eliminated.
+See Excess farm loss rules, later, for more details.

-Lines 8a Through 8d
+Lines 6a Through 6d

 In most cases, you must report crop insurance proceeds in the year you receive them.
 Federal crop disaster payments are treated as crop insurance proceeds.
-However, if 2010 was the year of damage, you can elect to include certain proceeds in income for 2011.
-To make this election, check the box on line 8c and attach a statement to your return.
+However, if 2011 was the year of damage, you can elect to include certain proceeds in income for 2012.
+To make this election, check the box on line 6c and attach a statement to your return.
 See chapter 3 of Pub.
 225 for a description of the proceeds for which an election can be made and for what you must include in your statement.